Location and hours

-The South Valley Library collection serves the congregation by providing resources which add to our understanding of the seven principles of Unitarian Universalism and the sources from which we draw our faith traditions.
+The collection includes more than 750 books for adults, teens, and kids, as well as some audio-visual materials.
+It serves the congregation by providing resources that add to our understanding of the seven principles of Unitarian Universalism and the sources from which we draw our faith traditions.
 Accordingly, we emphasize the following types of materials:

-- Worship aids, sermons, meditations, poetry and other resource materials to support church services
+- Worship aids, sermons, meditations, poetry and other materials

 - Information about world religions and their scriptures